Craig Silvey: Awards

 Rhubarb was selected as the inaugural book for the "One Book" series of events at the 2005 Perth International Arts Festival, and was included in the Australian national "Books Alive" campaign.

 Jasper Jones was shortlisted for the 2011 International Dublin Literary Award.
 The novel was shortlisted for the Michael L. Printz Award in 2012 by the American Library Association.

 Honeybee won the Fiction prize at the 2021 Indie Book Awards and was shortlisted for the 2021 Literary fiction book of the year at the Australian Book Industry Awards.

-Runt was shortlisted for the Children's prize at the 2023 Indie Book Awards.
+Runt won the Book of the Year and the Children's prize at the 2023 Indie Book Awards.
+It also won the Children's book award at the 2023 BookPeople Book of the Year Awards and the 2023 CBCA Children's Book of the Year Award: Younger Readers.
+Runt also won the 2024 Young Australian Best Book Award for Fiction for older readers.